WellthCare

 3. Spouse or Domestic Partner's Plan

-If your spouse or partner has access to an employer-sponsored plan, your sabbatical may trigger a "qualifying life event" allowing you to join their plan outside of the standard open enrollment period.
-This is often a cost-effective and stable solution, but you must enroll within a strict deadline (usually 30-60 days).
+If your spouse or partner has a job-based plan, your sabbatical can be a "qualifying life event" that lets you join their plan outside open enrollment.
+It's often a cheap and stable option—but you have to act fast, usually within 30-60 days.

 4. Short-Term Health Plans & Medicaid

-• Portability: Core preventive care platforms and associated reward accounts (like an FSA Store or wellness wallet) remain accessible.
+• Portability – Your preventive care platform and reward accounts (like an FSA Store or wellness wallet) stay with you.

-1. Initiate the Conversation Early: Speak with your HR/benefits administrator at least 2-3 months before your sabbatical.
-Get written details on your last day of coverage, COBRA eligibility, premiums, and deadlines.
+1. Start early: talk to your HR or benefits admin at least 2–3 months before your sabbatical.
+Get written details on your last day of coverage, COBRA options, premiums, and deadlines.

-2. Run the Numbers: Compare the full cost of COBRA against a subsidized Marketplace plan.
-Use the Kaiser Family Foundation’s subsidy calculator for estimates.
+2. Do the math: compare the full COBRA cost to a subsidized Marketplace plan.
+Use the Kaiser Family Foundation's subsidy calculator to get an estimate.

-3. Document Your Qualifying Event: Keep proof of your coverage termination letter.
-You will need it to apply for an SEP on the Marketplace or for COBRA enrollment.
+3. Keep proof: save your coverage termination letter.
+You'll need it to apply for a Special Enrollment Period on the Marketplace or for COBRA.

-4. Explore All Avenues: Seriously evaluate joining a spouse’s plan if available.
-Investigate professional or alumni associations that may offer group plans.
+4. Check all options: seriously consider joining a spouse's plan if possible.
+Look into professional or alumni associations that might offer group plans.

-5. Mind the Deadlines: Mark your calendar.
-Missing the 60-day window for the Marketplace or the COBRA election period can leave you without coverage until the next open enrollment.
+5. Watch the clock: mark your calendar.
+Miss the 60-day window for the Marketplace or the COBRA election period, and you could be stuck without coverage until the next open enrollment.

 ← Back to Blog